IngeborgArdoe/training/free/exercise-04.md

 ####3.
 Create a form for searching in Brønnøysundregisteret

-1. In Genus Studio, navigate to Object Classes, add New -\&gt; Object Domain
+1. In Genus Studio, navigate to Object Classes, add New -> Object Domain
   1. Set Data Provider = None, click Next
   2. Select the database table Company, rename to Company (brreg), click Next
-  3. Remove the columns, CreatedByUserId, CreatedDate, LastModifiedByUserId, LastModifiedDate.
-Click Next.
-  4. Select ID as primary key, and check Generate identifier automatically.
+  3. Select ID as primary key, and check Generate identifier automatically.
 Click Next
-  5. Give appropriate names to fields
+  4. Give appropriate names to fields
-  6. Finnish
+  5. Finish
-2. In Genus Studio, navigate to User Interface | Desktop | Forms and create a new Form.
+2. In Genus Studio, navigate to User Interaction | Desktop | Forms and create a new Form.
 3. Go to Data Sources and add a Local Object, rename to UI
   1. Rename to UI
   2. Go to Data Filter, click on the three dots and select Create single object
   3. Add one Field, rename to Search
 4. Add another Data Source, select Object… and select Company (brreg)
   1. Rename to Companies – Search result
-  2. Deselect Persistable
 5. Select the default view
   1. Switch Style to Dialog Box
 6. Add two parallel Group Boxes to the main view, use Esc to traverse back to the top level.
 7. Select the top Group Box
   1. In the right pane, switch view to Data Sources, double click or drag Search from UI.
-  2. Switch back to Desktop Controls and add a Symbol, select a symbol for search.
+  2. Switch back to Controls and add a Symbol, select a symbol for search.
 Switch to Type to Small Symbol.
 8. Select the bottom Group Box and add a Grid.
   1. Select Companies – Search result as the Data Source
   2. Add desired columns to the Grid by clicking the three dots in Columns property